gamemachine/tachyon-networking/README.md

 One important note is that update() has to be called regularly as that is where nacks are generated and sent.
 In addition to some housekeeping and fragment expiration.
 Sends/receives are all processed immediately there is no queuing of anything there.

+## Todo list
+Integrate the pooling so it's more seamless.
+Mostly a matter of tweaking the public api a bit and a few more helper methods.
+You shouldn't really have to think about the parallelism you just pick a level and go.

+There is a complete C# integration layer not yet pushed to github.
+Should be coming soon.

 ### Basic usage.

 ```